idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         start feed TwitterFeed;

-The `connect feed` statement above directs AsterixDB to persist the data from `TwitterFeed` feed in the `Tweets` dataset.
+The `connect feed` statement above directs AsterixDB to persist the data from `TwitterFeed` feed into the `Tweets` dataset.
 The `start feed` statement will activate the feed and start the dataflow.
 If it is required (by the high-level application) to also retain the raw tweets obtained from Twitter, the end user may additionally choose